Sleeping in Airports

-A long wait at the sprawling Moscow Sheremetyevo Airport doesn’t have to be a slow, boring, or frustrating experience.
-Instead, make the most of your time here with these 8 things to do on a layover at Moscow Sheremetyevo Airport.
+A long wait at the sprawling Moscow Sheremetyevo Airport doesn’t have to be a slow, tedious, or frustrating experience.
+Instead, make the most of your time here with these eight things to do on a layover at Moscow Sheremetyevo Airport.

 1. Grab a bite to eat